klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

         _batterySubscriber->registerListener("batteryListener", listenerFunction);
     }
 ```

+### Managed Services

+Klepsydra provides a `kpsr::ManagedService` class that starts or stops a service depending on the `kpsr::SystemEventData` value that is sent.
+This allows us to connect one service to another.
+For example, in the previous example, the actual application code would be a managed service, and it will respond to the messages sent by the control service appropriately.

+#### A message type to control services

 Klepsydra offers a special datatype ```kpsr::SystemEventData``` for the specific purpose of communicating if a certain service or application has to be started or stopped.
 We can thus improve the previous control by using it as shown below::